Water supply and sanitation in sub-Saharan Africa: Private water service providers

+Potential problems with these informal water service providers is the amount of profit they might make and if this is "fair".
+Predatory pricing can be another potential problem.
+Also, there could be microbial contamination of the drinking water they are selling due to contaminated water containers used in the process.

+On the other hand, as of 2017, the JMP does recognize packaged or delivered water as a water source that falls into the grouping of improved water source.

 Quality of service

 A first indicator of the quality of water supply services is the continuity of service.
 The urban utilities deliver continuous services in Burkina Faso, Senegal and South Africa, but are highly intermittent in Ethiopia and Zambia.
 In rural areas, continuity is expressed by the ratio of water points out of order, or by the average time per year or per month that a water point is unusable.
-In low income Sub-Saharan countries, indicatively, over one third of the rural water supply infrastructure is in disuse.
+Due to the significant population growth of communities, water supply levels are unable to meet the demand limiting the access for clean drinking water.

 A second indicator of quality is the compliance with microbiological water norms.
 WHO/UNESCO has recently developed a Rapid Assessment of Drinking-Water Quality (RADWQ) survey method.
 On average, in developing countries, compliance with the who norms is close to 90% for piped water, and between 40% and 70% for other improved sources.
 No national or regional data have been published yet.

+Low income households in sub-Saharn Africa are significantly impacted by quality of service because they have limited access to clean water sources.
+Thus, increasing their chances of attaining waterborne diseases due to the lack of quality service on water sources surrounding these communities.
+Many communities are required to walk miles just to have access to clean water.
+There is no direct solution to this issue, because it is so widespread.
+Lots of work must be done in order for major solutions to be put in place.